Go to Studio

 • logical_operator: AND

-The {{category}} placeholder is replaced at runtime with the value from the Text Input node.
+The {{category}} placeholder is replaced at runtime with the value provided by the upstream node whose output is named category.

 Best practices